Dumitru Petrescu: Political rise

 That same day, Petrescu was made a full member of the PMR Central Committee, maintaining his seat to 28 December 1955.
-He acknowledged the Agrarian Commission's distablishment, and its replacement with a more centralised Agrarian Section of the Central Committee, under Pauker's direct watch.
+He acknowledged the Agrarian Commission's disestablishment, and its replacement with a more centralised Agrarian Section of the Central Committee, under Pauker's direct watch.
 As Petrescu noted at the time, this tighter control was justified: "[T]he socialist transformation of agriculture does not happen by itself, for that task falls to the party and the proletariat.
 The initiative to move towards socialism does not belong to the peasants."
 On 26 January 1950, he was again proclaimed Chairman of the MAN, but only served to 29 May, when he was replaced by Doncea.

-Official propaganda described Petrescu's assignments "important and responsible party- and state-designated tasks."
+Official propaganda described Petrescu's assignments as "important and responsible party- and state-designated tasks."
 Câmpeanu assesses that, overall, Doncea and Petrescu were assigned "utterly mediocre" positions, and effectively sidelined, by Gheorghiu-Dej, who had been made General Secretary after having spent the war years in Romanian prisons.
 This push inaugurated "tense relations" between the "Muscovite" railwaymen and their national-communist rivals.
 As noted by Câmpeanu, Petrescu was assigned to take over at the Ministry of Finance so that he could "impose order" after the ouster of a disgraced "Muscovite", Vasile Luca.
 He was a titular minister from 9 March 1952, immediately after Luca had been ousted, officially for his delays in enforcing a monetary reform.
 In May 1952, Petrescu also assisted Gheorghiu-Dej in defeating and sidelining Pauker.
 During the proceedings of the party plenary which condemned Pauker, former DTV cadre Dumitru Coliu revealed that Petrescu had taken sides against the Pauker group as early as 1946—when he allegedly informed the PMR's organs that Neuländer-Roman and "other Jewish comrades" were conspiring to have Gheorghiu-Dej replaced by Pauker.